Constructing Linear Encoders with Good Spectra: Good Linear Encoders for Source Coding, Channel Coding, and Joint Source-Channel Coding

-Among these relations, the relations (Proposition~\ref{pr:RelationBetweenLSCCandLSCLCC}) that good LSCCs are good LSCs and LCCs deserve much more attention.
-This fact indicates the fundamental role of good LSCCs, and allows us to only concentrate on one problem, namely, the construction of linear codes with good joint spectra.
+Among them, the relations (Proposition~\ref{pr:RelationBetweenLSCCandLSCLCC}) that good LSCEs are good LSEs and LCEs deserve much more attention.
+This fact indicates the fundamental role of good LSCEs, and allows us to concentrate on only one problem, namely, constructing linear encoders with good joint spectra.
 So in the following sections, we shall investigate this problem in depth.
-Also note that, however, there are two arrows missing in Fig.~\ref{fig:Relation1}, one from LSC to LSCC and the other from LCC to LSCC.
-Then naturally, we have such a question: are $\delta$-asymptotically good LSCs (resp., LCCs) $\delta$-asymptotically SCC-good, or can we construct $\delta$-asymptotically good LSCCs which are SC-equivalent (resp., CC-equivalent) to given $\delta$-asymptotically good LSCs (resp., LCCs)?
+Note, however, that there are two arrows missing in Fig.~\ref{fig:Relation1}, one from LSE to LSCE and the other from LCE to LSCE.
+This naturally leads to the following question: Are $\delta$-asymptotically good LSEs (resp., LCEs) $\delta$-asymptotically SCC-good, or can we construct $\delta$-asymptotically good LSCEs which are SC-equivalent (resp., CC-equivalent) to given $\delta$-asymptotically good LSEs (resp., LCEs)?

-As $\delta$ is close to zero, it is clear that $\delta$-asymptotically good LSCs (or LCCs) may not be $\delta$-asymptotically SCC-good. \cite[Theorem 4]{JSCC:Yang200503} shows that there exist asymptotically good LSCs in the ensemble of low-density parity-check matrices.
-However, \cite[Corollary~4.2]{JSCC:Yang200904} proves that these codes are not asymptotically SCC-good because the matrices are sparse.
-It is well known that, for any linear code over a finite field, there exits a CC-equivalent systematic linear code.
-According to \cite[Corollary~4.1]{JSCC:Yang200904}, high rate systematic linear codes are not asymptotically SCC-good.
-So we can always find asymptotically good systematic LCCs which are not asymptotically SCC-good.
+As $\delta$ is close to zero, it is clear that $\delta$-asymptotically good LSEs (or LCEs) may not be $\delta$-asymptotically SCC-good. \cite[Theorem 4]{JSCC:Yang200503} shows that there exist asymptotically good LSEs in the ensemble of low-density parity-check matrices.
+However, \cite[Corollary~4.2]{JSCC:Yang200904} proves that these encoders are not asymptotically SCC-good because the matrices are sparse.
+It is also well known that for any linear code there exists a CC-equivalent systematic linear encoder.
+According to \cite[Corollary~4.1]{JSCC:Yang200904}, high-rate systematic linear encoders are not asymptotically SCC-good.
+So we can always find asymptotically good systematic LCEs which are not asymptotically SCC-good.

-Now, the remaining question is if and how we can construct $\delta$-asymptotically good LSCCs which are SC-equivalent (resp., CC-equivalent) to given $\delta$-asymptotically good LSCs (resp., LCCs).
+It remains yet to decide whether, and if so, how we can construct $\delta$-asymptotically good LSCEs which are SC-equivalent (resp., CC-equivalent) to given $\delta$-asymptotically good LSEs (resp., LCEs).
 The answer is positive and will be given in Section~\ref{sec:GeneralPrinciplesForConstructingGoodLSCC}.

-We close this section with a simple proposition.
+We close this section with an easy result.